-A standard observation technique for space probes is the Doppler tracking, i.e. the change in frequency of a (re)-transmitted signal due to relative motion of the satellite and the ground station.
-The American missions use a few globally distributed stations, which meanwhile form the Deep Space Network of the NASA and which are operated by JPL today2.
-The Doppler signal does not provide complete information on the position or velocity, but only a projection of the relative velocity between station and space probe onto the line-of-sight (Muller & Sjogren, 1968a; Weinwurm, 2004; Floberghagen, 2001).
+A standard observation technique for space probes is the Doppler tracking, i.e. the change in frequency of a (re)transmitted signal due to the relative motion of the spacecraft and the ground station.
+The American missions use a few globally distributed stations, which meanwhile form the Deep Space Network of the NASA and which are operated by JPL today1.
+The Doppler signal does not provide complete information on the position or velocity; rather, it only projects the relative velocity between station and space probe onto the line of sight (Muller and Sjogren, 1968a; Weinwurm, 2004; Floberghagen, 2001).

-The relationship between observation and mascon parameters requires a description of the change in velocity -i.e. the acceleration- of the spacecraft caused by the gravitational potential.
-Hence, it is sufficient to derive the gradient by $\ddot{\mathbf{r}}P = \nabla V(\mathbf{r}P)$ of the potential.
-For point mass model, the gradient is calculated via
+The relationship between observation and mascon parameters requires a description of the change in the velocity - i.e. the acceleration - of the spacecraft caused by the gravitational potential.
+Hence, it is sufficient to derive the gradient by $\ddot{\mathbf{r}}{\rm P} = \nabla V(\mathbf{r}{\rm P})$ of the potential.
+For point mass models, the gradient is calculated via

-To emphasize the special requirements and restrictions for the early Lunar modelling, some details shall be sketched here as well: According to (Muller & Sjogren, 1968a, b), residual observations are created by removing the gravitational effect of a tri-axial Moon model and the acceleration of Sun and other planets from the raw Doppler tracking data.
+To emphasise the special requirements and restrictions for the early lunar modelling, some details will be sketched here as well: according to Muller and Sjogren (1968a, b), residual observations are created by removing the gravitational effect of a tri-axial Moon model and the acceleration of the Sun and other planets from the raw Doppler tracking data.
 Cubic polynomials are fitted to the residuals for smoothing and estimation of accelerations.
 The accelerations are mapped to a constant orbit height of 100 km altitude above the Moon's surface.
-The point masses are introduced directly below the trajectory with a depth of 50 km below the surface and their magnitudes are estimated.
-Additional information is given in (Wong et al., 1971), like the restriction
+The point masses are introduced directly below the trajectory, with a depth of 50 km below the surface, and their magnitudes are estimated.
+Additional information is given in Wong et al. (1971), such as the restriction to 100 parameters in the estimation process due to implementation as well as the step-wise solutions in north-south bands, which usually cover 8 trajectories - with 48 elements in the estimated state vectors - and around 50 point masses below the tracks.